top of page

 Interpersonal skills – maintaining quality relationships with others

-The different aspects of emotional intelligence can be analyzed in more detail by examining each of the traits that make it up.
+The different aspects of emotional intelligence can be analyzed in detail by examining each of the traits that compose it.

 Anxiety _ irpcanada.jpg

-ability to name the emotions felt, to describe them, to analyze them and to understand their causes.
+Ability to name one's emotions, to describe them, to analyze them and to understand their causes.

 conscientious trait.jpg